saferpay/sndbx/texts/secure_card_data.md

 ### Response

 If the check was successful, you will get a successful registration-response with the [Assert Insert](https://saferpay.github.io/jsonapi/#Payment_v1_Alias_AssertInsert).
-If the chek failed, the registration too, will fail and you'll get an error-response:
+If the chek failed, the registration too will fail and you'll get an error-response:

 ```json
 {